antoni0dev/rock-paper-scissors-proj/README.md

 # rock-paper-scissors-proj
-This project is a representation of Rock-Paper-Scissors Game!
+This project is a representation of the Rock-Paper-Scissors Game!